EarthCubeInGeo/resen-core/docs/resencoreimages.rst

 Resen-base
 ----------

-The resen-core images are based on resen-base docker image which `Dockerfile` is located inside the resen-base folder in the `resen_core`_ `GitHub` repository.
-The resen-base in turn is based on the ubuntu:18.04 docker image found in `ubuntu Docker Official Images`_.
+The resen-core images are based on the resen-base docker image, whos `Dockerfile` is located inside the resen-base folder in the `resen_core`_ `GitHub` repository.
+The resen-base image is in turn based on the ubuntu:18.04 docker image found in `ubuntu Docker Official Images`_.

 resen-core Dockerfile helpers